 Cave of the Winds Tickets

 If you plan on going to all those attractions, you will save 32% compared to purchasing the attractions separately.
-Keep in mind this pass does not include attractions on the Canada side, such as the Whirlpool Aero Car or the Journey Behind the Falls.
+Keep in mind this pass does not include attractions on the Canadian side, such as the Whirlpool Aero Car or the Journey Behind the Falls.
+Still, its the best way to get a Cave of the Winds discount.

 If you decide not to buy the pass, adult tickets for the Cave of the Winds are $17 and children are $14.
-Tickets for the Cave of the Winds Gorge Trip (shortened tour) are only $7 for adults and $5 for children.
+Tickets prices for the Cave of the Winds Gorge Trip (shortened tour) are only $7 for adults and $5 for children.
+The tickets are for timed entry and should be purchased early in the day.

 Entering the Cave of the Winds